liangzifei/MRH-Net/README.md

 # Prepare your own data(with your own training)
 ## Specific steps to prepare yourself training and testing
 Before training the MR and histology data needs to be cooregistered.
-Any tool achieving accurate voxel-wise registration is a good candidate.
-In our work, the following tools are used:
+The tools used to accomplish MRI_histology corregistration are the following list:

 ```
 1. MRIStudio https://cmrm.med.jhmi.edu/
 2. Diffeomap https://www.mristudio.org/installation.html